crymscom/srganalytics-ios/README.md

 By using custom build settings variables, it is possible to provide different values for different configurations (Debug, Beta, Release, etc.) with a single `Info.plist` file.

+### Installed applications tracking

+The library automatically tracks which SRG SSR applications are installed on a user device, and sends this information to comScore.
+For this mechanism to work properly, though, your application **must** declare all official SRG SSR application URL schemes as being supported in its `Info.plist` file.
+This is achieved as follows:

+* Open your application `Info.plist` file
+* Add the `LSApplicationQueriesSchemes` key if it does not exist, and ensure that the associated array of values **is a superset of all URL schemes** found at the [following URL](http://pastebin.com/raw/RnZYEWCA).
+The schemes themselves must be extracted from all `ios` dictionary keys (e.g. `playrts`, `srfplayer`)

+If this setup is not done appropriately, application installations will be reported incorrectly to comScore, and an error message will be logged.
+This situation is not catastropic but should be fixed when possible to ensure accurate measurements.

+Since the list available from the above URL might change from time to time, the warning might resurface later to remind you to update your `Info.plist` file accordingly.
+Be sure to check your application logs.

 ### Tracking view counts for view controllers

 For each view controller which requires tracking, like a page view event, you have it explicitly conform to the `RTSAnalyticsPageViewDataSource` protocol, and implement the associated required method.
 This is all you need to do, view events will then automatically be sent when your view controller is presented.